oluwaseunadenuga/Datacom-Cybersecurity-Risk-Assessement/README.md

 By following these recommendations, the organisation can effectively transition from a reactive to a proactive security stance, significantly reducing its overall risk profile and enhancing its resilience against cyber threats.

 ## Disclaimer
-This repository and all associated files are for educational purposes only and were created as part of a cybersecurity lab exercise.
-The vulnerability scans and configurations were performed in a controlled lab environment on virtual machines specifically set up for this training.
-No real-world or production systems were targeted, and the scans were executed in accordance with ethical hacking guidelines and with respect to privacy and legality.
-This content is not intended for use as a guide for malicious hacking, and the author does not condone unauthorized or illegal use of the information provided.
-The techniques and methods demonstrated here should not be applied without proper authorization and within the bounds of applicable laws and regulations.
+This repository and all associated files are for educational purposes only and were created as part of a Forage cybersecurity lab exercise.

 Author
 Oluwaseun adenuga 30/11/2025